Axway/amplify-fusion-labs/apification/README.md

   ![API Link](images/lab2-API-Link.png)

-  > Note that resource path might be different from "/invoices" according to what you defined
+  > Note that the url corresponds to the HTTP server of the selected dataplane, followed by the base path you chose at the sbeginign of this lab.

   > Paste the URL you copy in your Browser, or in Postman or in a curl command , add the query parameter values for our use case (set the status query parameter to 'Overdue' and the  currencycode query parameter is 'EUR', so your resource path with query params would be "/invoices?status=Overdue&currencycode=EUR") before sending the request